okigan/revproxauth/apps/traefik/README.md

 ## How It Works

-1. **Traefik** receives all requests
+1. Client makes request to Traefik
-2. For protected routes, Traefik forwards authentication to the **radius-auth** service
+2. For protected routes, Traefik forwards authentication to the **py-radius-auth** service
-3. **radius-auth** validates session or RADIUS credentials
+3. **py-radius-auth** validates session or RADIUS credentials
-4. If authenticated, Traefik proxies the request to the upstream application
+4. If authenticated, request proceeds to upstream
-5. If not authenticated, radius-auth returns a redirect to the login page
+5. If not authenticated, py-radius-auth returns a redirect to the login page

 ## Features